Guides for Brides logo

 The Location

 The first thing to know about Hindu weddings is that they take place over a number of days.
 Some of these events are intimate, family-only affairs, however you might be invited to all or only part of the celebrations, which can take place at different venues on different days.
-Pre-wedding and post-wedding rituals normally take place at the couple's parents homes, a marquee in the garden or in a hall.
+Pre and post-wedding rituals normally take place at the couple's parents homes, a marquee in the garden or in a hall.

 The ceremony is usually held on the third day, at a venue with enough space to host large numbers of guests.
 This might be a town hall, conference centre or a large hotel.
 This also means that the venue for the ceremony and reception is often the same.